-Blanket Jackson is enrolled in private school in Los Angeles.
+Jackson is enrolled in private school in Los Angeles.
 While sources told People magazine that he had the hardest time of his siblings adjusting after his father’s death, he is now doing well, focusing on grades and sports and spending time with his more than 30 cousins.
-Blanket lives with Katherine Jackson, who became his legal guardian along with siblings Michael Jr. and Paris, as dictated by Michael Jackson's will.
-Due to Katherine's advanced age, T.J.
-Jackson, Michael Jackson’s nephew, is Blanket’s guardian.

-On June 25, 2009, Blanket's father, Michael Jackson, suffered cardiac arrest at his home in Los Angeles, and died shortly thereafter.
-The pop star was 50 years old at the time of his death; Blanket was seven.
+On June 25, 2009, Prince Michael Jackson's father, Michael Jackson, suffered cardiac arrest at his home in Los Angeles, and died shortly thereafter.
+The pop star was 50 years old at the time of his death; Prince Michael Jackson was seven.

 In October 2013, a jury determined that A.E.G. wasn't responsible for Michael's death.
 "Although Michael Jackson's death was a terrible tragedy, it was not a tragedy of A.E.G.
 Live's making," said Marvin S. Putnam, A.E.G.'s lawyer.

-Among the Jackson's kids, Blanket has generally stayed out of the spotlight.
+Among the Jackson's kids, Prince Michael Jackson has generally stayed out of the spotlight.
 However, he, along with Michael Jr. and Paris, spoke to their father's fans during his funeral in 2009, and again in January 2010, accepting a posthumous Lifetime Achievement Award for Michael Jackson at the Grammy Awards.